Specifications of a Cellular Modem

 Here are the common port options and configurations:

-- Single / Test Port - Some older mobile hotspots had one antenna port.
+- Single / Test Port - Some old mobile hotspots had one antenna port.
 This is not seen anymore in modern devices except in rare cases.

 - Four Ports - The main devices with four external antenna ports are routers with Cat-18+ LTE or 5G modems.
-Dual-modem devices can also have four ports that utilize two ports for each modem, or four ports per modem, for a total of eight ports.
+Dual-modem devices (Cat-12 and below) can also have four ports that utilize two ports for each modem.
+Dual modem Cat-18+/5G routers have four ports per modem for eight ports in total.

-NOTE: Most advanced Cat-16+ and 5G mobile hotspots with antenna ports utilize 4x4 MIMO for their internal antennas but only have two external ports.
+NOTE: Some advanced Cat-16+ and 5G mobile hotspots come with antenna ports, but only two.
+These devices also have four internal antennas for 4x4 MIMO.
 If you connect an external antenna to these devices, the internal antennas shut off, and the device is limited to 2x2 MIMO mode - cutting your potential peak theoretical speeds in half.
 You will have to do some trial and error in each location to determine whether the internal 4x4 MIMO or the external 2x2 MIMO performs better.
 The winner will vary depending on your local conditions and whether or not the local tower has been upgraded to take advantage of 4x4 MIMO.

 To better understand cellular signal optimization: